J

 What Eats the Jabiru?

-Healthy adult jabirus have no known predators, but their nest is vulnerable to raccoons and others storks, including their own species.
+Healthy adult jabirus have no known predators, but their nest is vulnerable to raccoons and other storks, including their own species.
 Parents stand guard to protect their eggs from nest predators, but many creatures avoid these large-billed birds.
 They stand tall with their necks erect and snap at intruders.

 Reproduction, Young, and Molting

 Jabiru birds form lifelong pair bonds and live together year-round, returning to the same nesting site each year.
 Females lay two to five white eggs, and both parents take turns incubating for about one month.
-The young fledge the nest around 110 days after hatching but spend another three months being cared for by their parents.
+The young fledge the nest around 110 days after hatching, but spend another three months being cared for by their parents.
 Most pairs have difficulty breeding every season due to their long brooding times.
 This species has an average lifespan of 36 years.

 Population